tmwilliamlin168/playwright-test-1/README.md

 `npm init playwright@latest -- --ct`

 Remove `"baseUrl"` in `tsconfig.json` and update the relevant files.
+(Playwright uses Vite and does not support passing in certain parameters as of 6/28/22).

 Move `react` to `peerDependencies`.